 What is Cloud Hosting?

-The term “cloud” can get bandied about when it comes to the internet, but at its core, Cloud Computing was inline with the vision that resources could scale seamlessly based on usage rather than some perceived notion of a high-water mark of usage.
+The term “cloud” can get bandied about when it comes to the internet, but at its core, Cloud Computing was in line with the vision that resources could scale seamlessly based on usage rather than some perceived notion of a high-water mark of usage.
 Like other utilities such as water, electricity, and gas, computing power would be a resource that you would pay for based on actual usage rather than projects.

 Add to that the evolution of container-based server infrastructure, and you have the means by which you can encapsulate various technology stacks running various environments (PHP, Python, node.js, Ruby, Go, etc.) in their own container running side-by-side on the same server.

-Here is a quick overview of the differences between Shared, Managed/VPS, and Cloud hosting.
+We wrote a quick overview of the differences between Shared, Managed/VPS, and Cloud hosting.
 This guide also covers what nodes or “containers” are.

 Creating and Managing Environments